maplumi/ipc-areas/README.md

 - **Publishing**
    - Tag releases (`git tag -a vX.Y.Z`) after regenerating data
    - Push branch and tags (`git push origin main && git push origin vX.Y.Z`) so the CDN links stay in sync
+- **Automation**
+   - A scheduled workflow (`.github/workflows/refresh-ipc-areas.yml`) runs every Monday at 06:00 UTC and on manual dispatch
+   - Set `IPC_KEY` as a repository secret so the downloader can authenticate; optionally provide a PAT if your org restricts the default token
+   - The workflow downloads country datasets (current year by default, full history when dispatched with `full_refresh=true`), recombines the global file, and opens a pull request with the changes

 For IPC API issues, contact the IPC Info team.
 For repository-specific questions, open an issue or consult inline logging output produced during the scripts’ execution.